- Residence Requirements

 5.4 Research Projects

-There are two kinds of research project in the PhD: Optional and Compulsory.
+There are two kinds of research project in the PhD: Compulsory and Optional.
 Each research project involves a well-defined original research topic carried out in a wider context of pertinent readings.
-It is the equivalent of two graduate courses, and is supervised by a research director with whom the student works closely.
-It normally results in a written essay, and the student's command of the essay and its contextual material is evaluated in an oral examination by a committee consisting of the project supervisor and two other staff members.
+It is the equivalent of two graduate courses, and is supervised by a project supervisor with whom the student works closely.
+It results in a written essay, and the student's command of the essay and its contextual material is evaluated in an oral examination by a committee consisting of the project supervisor and two other staff members (determined in consultation with the project supervisor).

-Every PhD student must complete the 40-page Compulsory Research Project.
-It is designed to lead into the dissertation, normally as a preliminary investigation of the area of specialization or relevant background material.
-It is analogous to field exams set by other universities, and, in the oral exam, the student is expected to demonstrate a knowledge of the broader field related to the argument and indicated by the preliminary bibliography.
-For this reason, the candidate should establish a comprehensive list with the advice of the supervisor.
-It is completed in the winter term of PhD3.
+Every PhD student must complete the 40-page Compulsory Research Project (CRP).
+It may, but does not have to, lead into the dissertation, e.g. as a preliminary investigation of the area of specialization or relevant background material.
+It may also be used to develop an adjacent area of expertise that is separate from the dissertation.
+The CRP is analogous to field or comprehensive exams set by other universities, and, in the oral exam, the student is expected to demonstrate a knowledge of the broader field related to the argument and indicated by the preliminary bibliography.
+For this reason, the candidate should establish a comprehensive list of readings with the advice of the supervisor.
+The proposal for the CRP is submitted by 15 May of PhD2.
+Once the proposal has been approved, work on the CRP itself begins.
+The CRP is submitted to the supervisor by 1 March of PhD3, and examined by 15 April.

-A 40-page Optional Research Project may be taken in the second term of PhD2 in place of two courses.
+A 40-page Optional Research Project (ORP) may be undertaken on an exceptional basis in the second term of PhD2 in place of two courses.
 It must have a suitably broad scope, satisfy the coverage requirement, and also fit in with the student's program of study as a whole.
 It must not duplicate the material or approach of the compulsory project.
-Students wishing to undertake the optional project must consult first with the Graduate Director.
-The proposal must be submitted by 1 December (see 5.1) and the project completed by 30 April.
+Students wishing to undertake the optional project must consult first with the Director of Graduate Studies.
+The proposal must be submitted by 1 December (see 5.1) and the project completed by 15 April of PhD2.
 If it is not completed within that time, the student will be asked to withdraw from the Optional Research Project and substitute two seminar courses.
 The Optional Research Project is examined by committee and assigned a grade.

 It is understood that many of the elements in a project may change from its proposed form in the course of its execution.
 Such changes are natural and taken for granted; only in the case of a major and radical change need a new project proposal be presented.